DoD-Platform-One/bigbang/docs/guides/deployment_scenarios/quickstart.md

 ## Step 8: Install Flux

-* The `echo $REGISTRY1_USERNAME` is there to verify the value of your environmental variable is still populated.
+* The `echo $REGISTRY1_USERNAME` is there to verify that the value of your environmental variable is still populated.
 If you switch terminals or re-login, you may need to reestablish these variables.

     ```shell
     # [ubuntu@Ubuntu_VM:~]